moveworks/developer-docs/design-patterns/static-query/README.md

 ## Design time

 1. Start in the Queries workspace.
-2. Define a wide-reaching name & short description for your query
+2. Define a very specific name & short description that identifies the usecase
 3. Set up an [API Action](https://developer.moveworks.com/creator-studio/api-configuration/) to your query.
 4. [Label the API response](https://developer.moveworks.com/creator-studio/conversation-design/guidelines/api-labeling/).
 5. For your trigger phrases, provide a couple of queries that you think might be asked to get this information.